CRSpradlin/budget-app/README.md

 Running `bun run deploy-prod` will use your saved deployment I.D. to update the already created URL.
 No need to generate a new URL for each change in your code base!

-Like-wise, running deploy-test will update your test environment which you can access under the `Deploy` dropdown in the App Script Dashboard under `Test Deployments`.
+Likewise, running deploy-test will update your test environment which you can access under the `Deploy` dropdown in the App Script Dashboard under `Test Deployments`.